ejreymond-christensen/Arcade-Game-Udacity/README.md

 The **object** is to avoid being hit by the enemy bugs and cross to over to the safety of the river.
 Bugs hate water!

 You have 5 lives.
-If one of those nasty critters hits you, you will start back over and lose a life.
+If one of those busy beetles hits you, you will start back over and lose a life.
 If you make it to the other side, you start back over and get a point!
 See how many points you can get before losing all lives.

 Once you run out, you can **restart** the game by **refreshing** the browser.